Breezy (album)

-Breezy is the tenth studio album by American singer Chris Brown, released on June 24, 2022 as the follow-up to his 2019 album Indigo.
-The artists featured on the album are Lil Wayne, Anderson .Paak, Blxst, Lil Baby, H.E.R., EST Gee, Wizkid, Jack Harlow, Tory Lanez, Fivio Foreign, Ella Mai, Yung Bleu, Capella Grey, Lil Durk, Davido and Bryson Tiller.
-The album marks his first studio album not being a double-disc since his 2015 album Royalty.
+Breezy is the tenth studio album by American singer Chris Brown, released on June 24, 2022, as the follow-up to his 2019 album Indigo.
+The artists featured on the album are Lil Wayne, Anderson .Paak, Blxst, Lil Baby, H.E.R., EST Gee, Wizkid, Jack Harlow, Tory Lanez, Fivio Foreign, Ella Mai, Yung Bleu, Capella Grey, Lil Durk, Davido, and Bryson Tiller.

-The album debuted at number four on the US Billboard 200, making it his lowest charting album in the country since Graffiti (2009).
-Breezy was preceded by three singles; "Iffy", "WE (Warm Embrace)" and "Call Me Every Day".
+An R&B album blended with trap music and soul, Breezy predominantly explores romantic, sexual, swaggering and melancholic themes.
+The album debuted at number four on the US Billboard 200 and was certified gold by the Recording Industry Association of America (RIAA).
+Breezy was preceded by three singles; "Iffy", "WE (Warm Embrace)" and "Call Me Every Day", with the latter achieving the highest commercial success among them.
+At the 65th Grammy Awards, the deluxe edition of Breezy was nominated for Best R&B Album.

 Background and recording

-Chris Brown started working on the album simultaneously with the release of his ninth studio album Indigo.
-The singer said in July 2021, while working on the album, that he wanted to make some "really endearing music" that "talk to women's soul".
+Chris Brown started working on Breezy simultaneously with the release of his ninth studio album Indigo.
+The singer said in July 2021, while working on Breezy, that he wanted to make some "really endearing music" that "talk to women's soul".
 In February 2022, he stated on his Instagram account that the album would contain some pure R&B material.
-He later said that on some of the album's songs he wanted to depict "a different type of love mixed with heartbreak".
-The recording sessions for Breezy ended during the first days of June 2022, with the track "Need You Right Here" being the last one made for the project.
-During the album's work, the singer stated that he recorded almost 250 songs.
+Brown later expressed his desire to portray "a different type of love mixed with heartbreak" in some of Breezy’s songs.
+The recording sessions for Breezy ended during the first days of June 2022.
+According to Brown, during the album's work he recorded almost 250 songs.
+The title of the album makes a reference to his stage nickname.
 During an interview with Big Boy, one week before Breezys release, the singer said that the project is more targeted towards his female audience.